boomboomllc/boomboomllc.github.io/tos.md

 - We have not previously disabled your account(s) for violation of law or any of our policies.
 - You will comply with these Terms (including any other terms and policies referenced in these Terms, such as the Community Guidelines and the Commercial Content Policy) and all applicable local, state, national, and international laws, rules, and regulations.

+At this time, BoomBoom is only available for individual users.
+Businesses, brands, and other commercial entities are not permitted to create accounts or use the platform.
+We may update this policy in the future to allow brand or business accounts.
+Any changes will be reflected in an updated version of these Terms.

-If you are using the Services on behalf of a business or some other entity, you represent that you are authorized to bind that business or entity to these Terms and you agree to these Terms on behalf of that business or entity (and all references to “you” and “your” in these Terms will mean both you as the end user and that business or entity).
+{% If you are using the Services on behalf of a business or some other entity, you represent that you are authorized to bind that business or entity to these Terms and you agree to these Terms on behalf of that business or entity (and all references to “you” and “your” in these Terms will mean both you as the end user and that business or entity). %}

 ## 3. How Our Service Is Funded